TimothyFDavison/Conference-Mapper/README.md

 be much faster than it is

 **Deployment**
-- Set up the automatic database refresh
+- ~~Set up the automatic database refresh~~
-- Finish Docker postgres persistence/initialization
+- ~~Finish Docker postgres persistence/initialization~~
 - Update READMEs for all components

 **New Features**
-- Better date control for past conferences
+- ~~Better date control for past conferences~~
 - Add LLM chat widget
+  - Host an LLM in vLLM
+  - Allow DB search, location, date filter as tools